PrototypeZ/SaveState/README.md

 ## Other types

-If the type of a field is not included in what is listed above, but it can be serialized to `JSON` , then SaveState could still save and restore it automatically by serializing it to `JSON` and deserializing the `JSON` string back to Object.
+If the type of a field is not included in what is listed above, but it can be serialized to `JSON` , then SaveState could still save and restore it automatically by serializing it to `JSON` and deserializing the `JSON` string back to object.

 For example：